 Attend a Service

 Every 6-8 weeks, we host a Discover CCC meeting after the service for new visitors to get to know the church leadership and hear more about the vision of the church.
-Check back soon for the date of our next Discover CCC is April 18th.
-Click the icon to let us know you're coming!
+Check back soon for the date of our next Discover CCC.

 Visit a Community Group

 Spread throughout the week and throughout the city, our community groups are where our people do life with one another and encourage one another to pursue Christ.
 Click the icon for a list of times and locations and check one out this week!

 Listen to our latest sermon from our series on the Gospel of John or click to listen to previous sermons.